 The materials provide a suggested sequence of units that considers the development of conceptual understanding, although it does not explain the reasoning behind the sequence related to the developmental progression of mathematics.
 By following the structure inherent in the materials (by unit, by module, by lesson), teachers ensure that students learn prerequisite concepts first, and the development of conceptual understanding usually follows the CRA continuum.
-For example, in following the materials in the order presented, students in grade 6 will learn prerequisite skills related to ratios and rates in Unit 3 Module 7 and then apply this understanding to solving proportions in Unit 3 Module 8.
-At other times, the prerequisites mentioned are not related to previous units.
+For example, in following the materials in the order presented, students in Grade 7 will learn prerequisite skills related to ratios and proportionality in Unit 2 Module 2 and then apply this understanding to similar figures in Unit 2 Module 4.
+At other times, the mentioned prerequisites are not related to previous units.
 For example, in Unit 2, the introductory pages include a sidebar of what students will learn in the unit and what students learned before.
 However, the skills listed in the "Before" section are not skills that students learned in Unit 1.
-Moving into Unit 3, the "Before" section of the sidebar lists skills that were not taught in Units 1 and 2.
+Moving into Unit 3, the Before section of the sidebar lists skills that were not taught in Units 1 and 2.
 As a result, the materials do not provide guidance about the flexibility of the placement of specific lessons, modules, or units.

-Throughout the materials, 53 of the 63 lessons specifically focus on the primary focal areas for Grade 6, which include operations with integers and positive rational numbers, ratios, and rates, including using equivalent ratios to represent proportional relationships, expressions, and equations to represent relationships, and data representation.
+Throughout the materials, 42 of the 50 lessons specifically focus on the primary focal areas for Grade 7, which include rational numbers and operations, proportional relationships, expressions and equations, and comparing data sets.
 While the materials provide no guidance to support teaching the focal areas without disrupting the recommended sequence, given the design of the materials and following the order of the materials, the lessons covering the focal areas could be used effectively given that lessons do not include any spiraling in daily practices.
 However, it is important to note that "Texas Test Prep" and "Unit Tests" do involve spiral questions, so their use is limited if the materials are not fully implemented in the order presented.

 The materials provide some support for LEAs to consider how to incorporate the materials into a variety of school designs.
 The beginning of each unit includes a "Pacing Guide" in the Teacher Edition to support LEAs with a timeline and sequence of instruction for using the materials in a 45-minute class, as well as in a 90-minute (block) classroom.
 The Pacing Guide is very basic, providing only a lesson reference (i.e., Lesson 1.1) for each recommended day of instruction for the unit.
-It is important to note that, in the grade 6 materials, Units 2 and 4 do not include a Pacing Guide for 90-minute classes, only 45-minute classes.
-Also, the materials do not include suggestions regarding the implementation of the materials beyond their use within a 45-minute class or a 90-minute class, nor do they include suggestions for implementation related to coteaching, multi-grade classrooms, and/or online schools.
-While the materials do include Intervention/Reteach tasks, such as the "Skills Worksheets" and the "Reteach" found in the online teacher and student editions, they provide no guidance for how to incorporate full class as opposed to small group intervention times, co-teaching, multi-grade classrooms, or online school.
+Also, the materials do not include suggestions regarding the implementation of the materials beyond their use within a 45-minute class or a 90-minute class, nor do they include suggestions for implementation related to co-teaching, multi-grade classrooms, and/or online schools.
+While the materials do include Intervention/Reteach tasks, such as the "Skills Worksheets" and the "Reteach" found in the online Teacher and Student Editions, they provide no guidance for how to incorporate full class as opposed to small group intervention times, co-teaching, multi-grade classrooms, or online school.